be prepared

 Bike trail?
 Laura, Mawson Trail, South Australia

-Choice of stove really comes down to what types of fuel are commonly available in Australia.
+The choice of stove really comes down to what types of fuel are commonly available in Australia.

 continues here